 - All meals during the workshop

 - Photographic guiding and instruction from two pros

 What’s Not Included?

 Travel from your home to Longyearbyen, Norway, and back.
+Passport and visa fees, if any.
 Any meals and accommodations before or after the workshop dates.
-Emergency Medical Evacuation and Travel Medical Insurance (required).
-Trip and cancellation insurance (optional).
+Medical Evacuation Insurance (required).
+Travel Medical and Trip Cancellation Insurance (optional, but recommended).
 Items of a personal nature.
 Alcoholic beverages.
 Anything not specifically listed as included.

 Need special payment arrangements for your deposit?
 No problem, just ask us.